 Subd.
-1. Rate Control Requirements: Future discharge rates from new development and redevelopment, resulting in one-half acre or more of new impervious area or one acre or more of disturbed land, will not exceed existing discharge rates for the 2-year, 10-year, and 100-year critical storm events in accordance to the Atlas14 data as shown in the table below:
+1. Rate Control Requirements: Future discharge rates from net development and redevelopment, resulting in one-half acre or more of new impervious area or one acre or more of disturbed land, will not exceed existing discharge rates for the 2-year, 10-year, and 100-year critical storm events in accordance to the Atlas14.